josh-collinsworth/joco-sveltekit/src/lib/content/posts/titles-matter.md

 There are several reasons for this.
 For one, it's easy to create an interface that _appears_ to work correctly, when you only test in one browser, at one font size, at one zoom level, using one input device, on one screen size, on one operating system, on one device that's probably less than two years old, with one set of user preferences, by one able-bodied author, on a high-speed connection, with no data restrictions, loading from one server that happens to be near to you, without the aid of any assistive technologies—and this is precisely where many people dabbling in web interfaces will stop and say "looks good to me!"

-(A shorter way to say that might be: _every_ job seems easy, when you do it extremely poorly, with little to no conception of what you overlooked.)
+(A shorter way to say that might be: _every_ job seems easy, when you do it extremely poorly, with little to no conception of what you've overlooked.)

-I also suspect LLMs probably perform better in other areas of tech—dealing with backends and databases, say—where success criteria is better defined, best practices are well-established, correct examples are more plentiful in the training data, and things are generally less _squishy_.
+I also suspect LLMs probably perform better in other areas of tech—dealing with backends or databases, say—where success criteria is better defined, best practices are well-established, correct examples are more plentiful in the training data, and things are generally less _squishy_.

 Naturally, "it depends" abounds all across the entire field of tech, and LLMs are not to be unquestioningly trusted in any domain.
 And to be clear: I don't mean to denigrate any _other_ practice within tech; we all have considerable challenges, and we all deserve respect for our work.
 But perhaps nowhere is the quality of LLM code more difficult to qualify than in frontend/web development, at the intersection of design and development.